 So in this particular case, the guides and such were in mind during the development of the logo, rather than being an after thought.

 Every line and circle has a purpose and helped the client see deeper into the construction of the logo.

 There are cases where I see the most over-the-top structural breakdowns where every conceivable angle, curve, line and space was formed from any number of intersecting arcs and curves.

-Another area of design that DOES benefit from the application of arcs and circles would be the creation of typefaces and custom type based logos.
+An area of design that DOES benefit from the application of a grid with lots of rules, guides, etc would be the creation of typefaces and custom type based logos.